Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 ...
 ```

-- For Windows, set the "os" property to "Windows":
+- For Windows (EFLOW), set the "os" property to "Windows":

 ```json
 ...